plauth/lightweight-vm-performance/apps/nginx/mirage/README.md

 Prerequisites
 =============
 Please follow the instructions on https://mirage.io/wiki/install.
+Since no OCaml port of Nginx exists, we have to resort to using the basic HTTP server example provided by the authors of MirageOS, the `conduit_server`.

 Setup
 =====